aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/hamesh-megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <sup>43-45</sup>&nbsp;You wrapped Yourself in wrath
                                     and pursued&#x2197; us,
 and slain us without pity.
-You covered Yourself with a cloud so prayer cannot pass through it.
+You covered Yourself with a cloud&#x2191;
+so prayer cannot pass through it.
 You have made us filth and refuse&#x2198;
 among the nations.